 Since joining Image Engine in 2011, Edmond has created stunning lighting for Universal’s The Thing, (including lighting the VES nominated Edvard/Adam face merge) and the SSX: Deadly Descents game trailer.
 He stepped up to the challenge of senior lighting TD on Elysium, where he set up and automated the lighting workflows and pipeline between Whiskytree and Image Engine to sync assets, and devised a new method of mixing Softimage-Arnold renders with Maya-Arnold assets/shaders to composite the results of both studios.
 He then moved on to a CG Lead role for Now You See Me, before working as CG Supervisor for Child 44.

-Edmond recently completed work on Point Break and Game of Thrones Season 6 as the CG Supervisor.
-He is currently working on Power Rangers.
+Edmond recently completed work on Point Break, Game of Thrones Season 6 and Power Rangers as CG Supervisor and is currently contributing to Lost in Space.

 Alongside his experience as an artist, Edmond has also led courses in visual effects, animation and digital marketing for both the Western Australia School of Art and Design and Murdoch University.